26zl/MacOS-Dev-Setup/README.md

 ## Useful Programs I Use

 ### Cybersecurity & CTF Tools
-All tools for cybersec and CTF practice are installed through Homebrew & Macports for easy maintenance and upgrades.
+All tools for cybersec and CTF practice are installed through Homebrew & MacPorts for easy maintenance and upgrades.

 ### Virtualization
 - **VMware Fusion 13 Pro** - For Kali Linux and Windows 11 VMs